keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

    ```

    For example, if you create a `my.values.yaml`
-   and modified some configuration values,
+   and modify some configuration values,
    use the following command to apply your configuration:

    ```shell